Franklin Street Complete Streets

 To Lynn W's point: .
 A complete street should have a street-scape that is consistent with the context within which it exists and it should enhance the surroundings.
 Not sure how removing existing, mature trees comports with this aspect of "complete streets" or for that matter, Kingston's compliance with it's Tree City USA designation.
 I am certainly in favor of planting more trees along Franklin Street but I do not see the need to remove existing, healthy trees.
 Not to mention the impact on property values the removal of mature trees will have.
 Again, have property owners been notified by mail (the same manner that their tax statements are sent out)?

-Clarity asked over 2 years ago
+Clarity asked almost 3 years ago

 Yes, property owners have been notified of this project by mail.